anjackson/anjackson.github.io/digipres-lessons-learned/index.md

     - HTML/A-2 No JavaScript?, metadata.
     - Which is more damaging?
 JavaScript or remote transclusions?
     - Platform dependencies == none (standard elements only)
+- JPEG is okay
+    - Would you rather have 600dpi JPEG or a 300dpi TIFF?

 -DP Alternative Bibliography
 http://digital-scholarship.org/dcbw/dcbw.htm